 Pros:

-Clean, uncluttered user-friendly interface
+Clean, uncluttered, user-friendly interface

 Strong focus on personalized, email-first customer support